 This is not just having coffee.
 It’s not support.
 It’s a system for feedback and collaborative improvement.
 It’s reliable, it’s repeatable.
 I don’t wait for inspiration or luck.
 I hate waiting for luck.
 Luck is always late.

-If you’re stuck in the Dark Forest, try a Focus Session, and see if you can’t build a catapult to help you escape.
+If you’re feeling stuck on a project, or trapped in the Dark Forest, try a Focus Session, and see if you can’t build a catapult to help you escape.

 How to do it: